ibm-cloud-docs/monitoring/dashboards.md

 **Note:** The Python library exposes part of the Sysdig REST API functionality.

-When you use the API from your custom scripts or programs, you must use a Sysdig token to authenticate with the IBM Cloud Monitoring with Sysdig instance.
+When you use the API from your custom scripts or programs, you must use a Sysdig token to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
 For more information, see [Working with API tokens](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-api_token#api_token).

 | Task                    | Using REST API                |